 Xavier College Preparatory High School - Phoenix, Arizona

 Project Timeline: 2013

-Xavier Prep, in it's ongoing mission to nurture the faith-lives of its students, wanted to celebrate the Four Women Doctors of the Church in a visual way that would become woven into the fabric of the school's faith culture.
+Xavier College Prep, in it's ongoing mission to nurture the faith-lives of its students, wanted to celebrate the Four Women Doctors of the Church in a visual way that would become woven into the fabric of the school's faith culture.
 They asked for the four saints to be painted as icons that could be placed in each classroom, accompanying the students through each level of their high-school career and acting as class patron.
-Freshman were given to St. Therese of Lisieux, sophomores to St. Catherine of Siena, Juniors to St. Teresa of Avila, and Seniors to the newly-canonized St. Hildegard of Bingen.
-The original paintings are each life-sized at 5 feet high and 1.5 feet wide.
-They hang at the entrance to the school, and they are often displayed in the school masses.
+Freshmen were given to St. Therese of Lisieux, sophomores to St. Catherine of Siena, Juniors to St. Teresa of Avila, and Seniors to the recently-canonized, St. Hildegard of Bingen.
+The original paintings are 5 by 1.5 feet, and hang at the entrance to the school, and they are often displayed in the school masses.

 Ruth chose to paint the women saints borrowing heavily from the iconographic tradition, in order to help introduce students to the most sacred and ancient form of Catholic liturgical art.
 Their forms are stylized and still, graceful, yet strong, suggesting rootedness in the firm foundation of the Church.
 Yet, their faces are subtly naturalistic and softer, appealing to young people who are learning to look at traditional sacred art for the first time.
 They are relatable, yet they challenge the viewer and call them into the heavenly realm.
 Each painting is surrounded by a field of pure gold leaf, evoking the uncreated, glorious light of heaven.
 Each saint holds an emblem of their lives or martyrdom.